Approximate Composition – 17% chromium, 10% nickel, 2% molybdenum (exact composition ranges vary between EN and ASTM standards).

 Materials should always be assessed against individual requirements and risk assessments before being introduced to a cleanroom.

-The risk to a finished products sterility increases, as operator activities increase within an asept...Read more
+The risk of contamination affecting a product increases as operator activities increase within a cle...Read more

 Cleanroom validation offers ISO compliance and peace of mind.Read more